This is documentation for integrating and sending data from third-party services to Shuffle. Not to be confused with apps and workflows

 Use "Author from scratch", and type in a name like "Shuffle-forwarding" and make sure to choose Runtime as Python 3.8.
 Click "Create function" in the bottom right corner.

 Click "Add trigger" in the window, left of the function.
 In the next menu find "S3", before choosing the bucket you want and the "Event type".
-Click "Add trigger"
+Click "Add trigger" PS: The bucket and cloud function have to be in the same location

 Under Configuration > Environment variables, click "Edit".
 Add variable with key "SHUFFLE_WEBHOOK", and the value from step 1.
 Click "Save".